 "I believe that love is the most powerful force for change in the world.
 I often compare great campaigns to great love affairs because they're an incredible container for transformation.
 You can change policy, but you also change relationships and people in the process."

-This emphasis on love distinguishes Ai-jen Poo from many 20th-century American labor organizers who used a more confrontational -- even violent -- approach to win worker rights.
-For Poo, social change is more powerful when it comes from a place of mutual compassion, which makes special sense in this case since domestic work is about taking care of others.
+This emphasis on love distinguishes Ai-jen Poo from many twentieth-century American labor organizers who used a more confrontational - even violent - approach to win worker rights.
+For Poo, social change is more powerful when it comes from a place of mutual compassion, which makes special sense in this casesince domestic work is about taking care of others.

 In an interview with The Sun magazine, Poo explained that a domestic worker is anyone who works in someone's home.
 Domestic workers include nannies, cooks, housekeepers, and eldercare providers who often play the additional roles of tutor, chauffeur, or confidante.
 According to Poo, "Theirs is the work that makes all other work possible, because without it many professionals could not go to their jobs."